Customer tells it like it is: “Day trip to Oxford and Cotswolds FIRST CLASS…HIGHLY RECOMMENDED!!!”

 N.B. we’re back in London at about 6 pm.

-*The guide's fee for a London Walks Day Trip is £18 for adults.
-Of £16 for Super Adults (over 65s) and students.
-Or £14 for people with the London Walks Discount Card.
-Kids under 15 accompanied by their parent(s) go free.
+*The guide’s fee for a London Walks Day Trip is £25 for adults.
+Or £22 for Super Adults (over 65s), students and people with the London Walks Discount Card.
+Youngsters aged 9-15 go for £8.
+Kids under 9 accompanied by their parent(s) go free.

 Preview the Oxford & the Cotswolds trip – and the guiding.
 Watch the video.